benmiller314/cdm2022spring/plans/lesson-14.md

 ## Guiding thoughts for Studio (5-15 min)
-Some seeds of revision possibilities I want to plant, based on seeing the latest drafts (as of Monday afternoon):
+Some seeds of revision possibilities I want to plant, based on seeing the latest drafts (as of last night):

 <details> <!-- text vs background -->